JonJagger/cyber-dojo/readme.txt

 o) choose your exercise (eg Prime Factors)
    Each exercise corresponds to a sub-directory of cyberdojo/exercises/ (see below)
-You will be assigned a 10-character id.
+You will be assigned a 6-character id (the full id is actually 10 characters long but statistically 6 chars will be enough for uniqueness).

 Start coding
 ============
-Enter the 10-character id (case insensitive, 5 chars are usually enough) on each participating computer and click start coding.
+Enter the 6-character id on each participating computer and click start coding.
 The server will assign each computer an animal 'avatar' (eg Panda).
 The animal provides identity for each computer.
 You can resume coding (from the home page) at any time by choosing